jaimetur/PhotoMigrator/help/1-command-line-interface.md

 You can optionally use the argument '--id=[1-3]' to specify the account id for a particular account defined in Config.ini.

-Following arguments allow you to interact with Synology/Immich/NextCloud/Google Photos.
+Following arguments allow you to interact with Google Photos, Synology, Immich, and NextCloud.
 If more than one optional arguments are detected, only the first one will be executed.

 -uAlb        ; --upload-albums <ALBUMS_FOLDER>